 This course is designed to introduce students to the role of risk assessment, risk perception and risk management in dealing with uncertain health, safety and environmental risks including the threat of terrorism.
 It explores the role of decision analysis as well as the use of scenarios for dealing with these problems.
 The course will evaluate the role of policy tools such as risk communication, economic incentives, insurance, regulation and private-public partnerships in developing strategies for managing these risks.
 A project will enable students to apply the concepts discussed in the course to a concrete problem.
 Cross-listed with BPUB 761.

 Other Information: Cross listed with OPIM 261, BPUB 261, 761, 961, and ESE 567

 OIDD762 - ENVRNMTL SUS&VAL CRTN

-This course approaches environmental issues, and sustainable development more largely, from the standpoint of business.
-It emphasizes the trends in corporate practices and uses case studies to examine the interactions between the environment and the firm.
-Value creation focuses on new innovative services and financial products in this fast growing sphere.
+This course provides an overview of topics related to corporate sustainibility with a focus on how sustainable approaches can create value for the firm.
+We will explore trends in corporate practices and consider several case studies to examine the interactions between the firm and the environment.
+Several guest lecturers will discuss how they have addressed sustainability within their company.
 This course has three objectives: to increase your knowledge as future top decision makers on key environmental questions; to recognize environmental concerns as competitive opportunities; to teach students to think strategically and act entrepreneurially on environmental issues.
 You will leave the class with a tool-kit for action.